PAPA-247/John/src/main/java/com/papa247/john/Enumerators/ReadMe.md

 ## Enumerators

-This folder contains all the enumerators for the system
+This folder contains some of the enumerators for the system (mostly room based enumerators)

 _**Please put any enumerator into this folder**_